 Why Is Dark Chocolate the Healthy Option?

 If most chocolate contains beneficial flavanols, then what makes dark chocolate the option of choice?
 Lighter versions of the sweet treat typically contain processed sugar and saturated fat, two ingredients that can have significant damaging effects on your overall health.
-But dark chocolate contains high amounts of cocoa solids, which deliver numerous health benefits.
+But pure dark chocolate contains high amounts of cocoa solids, which deliver numerous health benefits.
 Dark chocolate also contains a greater percentage of cacao, less sugar, and little dairy.

 As a rule of thumb, opt for dark chocolate that contains 70% or greater cacao, read the ingredient list to be sure there are no additives, and keep in mind that, typically, the darker the chocolate, the more nutrients it contains.